Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Robust Tracking Analysis via Standard IQCs

 where the matrices of the Linear Parameter Varying (LPV) extended system (\ref{extendedsystem}) have the appropriate dimensions.

-This extended system is obtained using the dynamics error system of (\ref{erroriqc}).
-According to \citep{ref30}, the approximation error $\mu(t)$ expression in (\ref{conerr}), and the extended virtual filter (\ref{filter}).
-The new system (\ref{extendedsystem}) is equivalent to Fig. \ref{eqiv}, where the system has an input of the state of the uncertain system $\eta(t)$ and its output is the output of the error $z(t)$ with the uncertainties $\Delta$ and $\epsilon$, see Fig. \ref{eqiv}.
-In the other hand, a dissipation inequality can be formulated to upper bound the worst-case $\mathcal{L}_2$ gain of $\Tilde{F}(\Tilde{P},\Delta,\epsilon)$ of Fig. \ref{eqiv} utilizing the extended system (\ref{extendedsystem}) and the time domain IQCs (\ref{iqctime3}).
+This extended system is derived from the dynamics of the error system as detailed in the Appendix \ref{appendix}, the approximation error \(\mu(t)\) expression given in (\ref{erroriqccont}), and the extended virtual filter as described in (\ref{filter}).
+According to \cite{ref30}, the resulting system, delineated in (\ref{extendedsystem}), is depicted in Figure \ref{eqiv}.
+This figure illustrates a system that accepts the state of the uncertain system \(\eta(t)\) as input and produces the error output \(z(t)\), incorporating uncertainties \(\Delta_{\delta}\) and \(\Delta_\epsilon\), as shown in Figure \ref{eqiv}.

+On the other hand, a dissipation inequality can be formulated to upper bound the worst-case \(\mathcal{L}_2([0, \infty))\) gain of \(\Tilde{F}(\Tilde{P},\Delta_{\delta},\Delta_\epsilon)\) as represented in Figure \ref{eqiv}.
+This is achieved by utilising the extended system described in (\ref{extendedsystem}) and the time-domain Integral Quadratic Constraints (IQCs) specified in (\ref{iqctime3}).

+As the aim in this work is to estimate the Integral Square Error (ISE) and worst expected Supreme Square Error (SSE), it is worth to define those metrics as following: \begin{deff}[ RISE \& SSE] Let us consider $y$ and $\hat{y}$ are the outputs of the closed-loop interconnected-based NN system and the closed-loop reference model, respectively.
+Then the Relative Integral Square Error (RISE) and the Supreme Square Error (SSE) are given by :

+where the worst case of the Relative Integral Square Error $\gamma$ and the worst case of the Supreme Square Error $\sigma$ satisfy: